Probabilistic Amplitude Shaping and Nonlinearity Tolerance: Analysis and Sequence Selection Method

 \paragraph{Sequence Selection} We first focus on sequence selection with 1D mapping.
 If not stated otherwise, single-polarization transmission is used.
 For SNR and AIR results, a launch-power optimization has been performed for each measurement point.

 Figure~\ref{fig:AIR_vs_v} shows the AIR as a function of the number of flipping bits $v$ for PAS with different blocklengths and EDI and LSAS metrics for sequence selection.
 EDI uses a window length of $w=100$, as suggested in \cite{wu2022list}.
-For the LSAS metric, we distinguish two cases: (i) ${\cal \tilde C} = \{ c \}$, i.e., only SPM is considered (``LSAS (SPM)"), and (ii) ${\cal \tilde C} = \{ c-1, c, c+1 \}$, i.e., XPM from adjacent channels is considered (``LSAS (SPM+XPM)").
+For the LSAS metric, we distinguish two cases: (i) ${\cal \tilde C} = \{ c \}$, i.e., only SPM is considered (``LSAS (SPM)"), and (ii) ${\cal \tilde C} = \{ c-1, c, c+1 \}$, i.e., XPM from two adjacent channels is considered (``LSAS (SPM+XPM)") for the center channel of interest.
 We observe that LSAS is superior to EDI for all blocklengths.
 For $\ell\in\{180,300\}$, we suspect that discarding $w$ symbols from each shaping block as well as the lowpass-filter approximation affect the EDI metric.
-Accounting for XPM does not make a notable difference for short blocklengths, which is due to the wide spectral dip for CCDM at $\ell\in\{180,300\}$ (see Figure~\ref{fig:selection_frequency_analysis}) and the narrow XPM filter (see Figure~\ref{fig:h_vs_f_b}).
-For $\ell=900$, the LSAS is superior to the EDI metric because of the inclusion of XPM in the selection.
-Furthermore, we note that there is an optimum value for $v$, which shifts toward larger $v$ for larger blocklengths.
+Accounting for XPM does not make a notable difference for short blocklengths, which is due to the wide spectral dip for CCDM at $\ell\in\{180,300\}$ (see Figure~\ref{fig:blocklength}) and the narrow XPM filter (see Figure~\ref{fig:h_vs_f_b}).
+For $\ell=900$, the LSAS is superior to the EDI metric because of the inclusion of XPM in the selection. { Since this requires knowledge of the data in neighboring channels, it could be impractical in a conventional WDM scenario.
+However, it would be a legitimate option for a digital subcarrier multiplexing (DSCM) system. } Furthermore, we note that there is an optimum value for $v$, which shifts toward larger $v$ for larger blocklengths.
 This is because of the trade-off between linear and nonlinear shaping gain in the sequence selection scheme.
 An initially higher linear shaping gain in the case of larger blocklength provides more opportunity for increasing the nonlinear shaping gain using more redundant bits.
 However, since the computational complexity of sequence selection grows with $v$, we choose $v=2$ for the following results.